 While simple lists (like 1., 2., 3. etc.) have only one level, hierarchical lists can have several levels.
 For example, a hierarchical list might look like this:

-1. 1.1.
-1.2.
+etc.

 In the above example, the two paragraphs under 1. have second level numbering: 1.1 and 1.2